 Athens is a world ruled by law, but deep in the woods, the only law is attraction.
 Four young lovers get caught up in the kinky follies of a warring Faerie King and Queen, and find themselves suddenly much more sexually free than they were before.

 Love moves toward love in Sinner Saint Burlesque’s new interpretation of Shakespeare’s classic.
 Pairing a queer twist using Shakespeare’s text with spectacular costuming and ecdysiastic pageantry, you too will fall under the spell of this erotic lucid dream.
+Tickets for June 28 – 30, 2018 on sale now!

 As fondly as we all recall it, the truth is that Shakespeare’s A Midsummer Night’s Dream is a classic comedy mired in patriarchal, sex-negative, heteronormative, and racist values.
 Sinner Saint’s progressive mission is to create work which serves to model a world in which old systems of power are replaced by body-positivity, sexual freedom, and gender justice.
 Reclaiming this story as one that adopts the values and humor of a modern feminist dance collective breaks through foundational artistic institutions.
 This production is groundbreaking in it’s treatment of the script as the lovers’ plot is rearranged to allow for a wider breadth of sexuality.

-Theatre Off Jackson
+Produced in Association with Theatre Off Jackson

 June 28th 7:30pm + VIP Preshow option + Consent Academy Talkback